nesst-lab/comppedagogy/00_remote_worksheets/worksheetB.md

 ### Introduction to vim

 #### 1. Last week, we created directories with the command mkdir, but then deleted it.
 a.
-Navigate to comppedagogy in your command line interface
+Navigate to comppedagogy in your command line interface <br>
 b.
-Make your own directory again (check worksheet A if you have forgotten how to do this)
+Make your own directory again (check worksheet A if you have forgotten how to do this) <br>

 #### 2. Now we are going to create a new text file without ever leaving the command line!
 We are going to use a program called vi.
 It's best to think of this program as one where you are telling someone else to do the writing for you, like "now we are going to write some text!
 Now we are going to save!
 Now we are going to write some text again!"
 Once you are familiar with the program, you'll see how it can be a convenient tool that avoids some weird things like ghost characters that notepad or other programs can introduce.
 Anyway, end vi talk.